In the Museum of American Glass

 Explore each of the exhibit’s themes by hovering over the images to the right.

-Get a behind-the-scenes tour of People, Place, Process being installed during our pilot Museum of American Glass Virtual Program on Thursday, June 4, 2020!
+Take a look at our behind-the-scenes tour of the People, Place, Process exhibition with our Director of Exhibitions and Collections, Kristin Qualls, during the pilot Museum of American Glass Virtual Program below.